 MPEG/Systems/FileFormat/isobmff#118

-A proposal to add an optional box for framerate signalling was intorduced in m60004 and the group agreed to study if adding such signaling is needed in ISOBMFF.
+A proposal to add an optional box for framerate signalling was introduced in m60004 and the group agreed to study if adding such signaling is needed in ISOBMFF.

 Introduction

 Frame rate signalling is relevant for many applications of the ISO Base Media File format.
 In particular, for live applications framerate information is traditionally carried in the bit-stream.